Reimagine art education to foster creativity and critical thinking

 One of the most brazen attacks ever against the art world occurred this week in 1478 when Pazzi conspirators struck the de’ Medici family in the Florence Cathedral during Easter Mass.
 Though his brother perished, Renaissance patron Lorenzo the Magnificent survived so that today we can enjoy the works of Botticelli, da Vinci, and Michelangelo among others.

 Today, our own artistic future is under a similar threat – not from papal intrigue but a slow death from a thousand cuts.
-Education in music and the arts have lost nearly one third of their inflation-adjusted budgets over 20 years, which is even greater than the 19% decline in overall arts funding, despite that:
+Art and music education have lost nearly one third of their inflation-adjusted budgets over 20 years on top of a 19% decline in overall arts funding, despite that:

 - 88% of Americans consider the arts part of a well-rounded K-12 education and therefore should be included at all three stages: elementary, middle, and high school